appsmithorg/appsmith-docs/tutorial/part-1-creating-a-simple-view/creating-a-new-app.md

 Ensure that you use the auto-generated organization for the tutorial.
 It includes a mock database that you will need to follow the tutorial.
 {% endhint %}

 An app on Appsmith is a standalone software-application solving a specific use-case.
 An app can consist of one or more web-pages.
-Let’s create a new app Catalogue Dashboard in **Your Personal Organization**.
+Let’s create a new app Catalogue Dashboard in **Yourname apps**.

-1. Click on **Create New** under **Your Personal Organization**.
+1. Click on **Create New** under **Yourname apps**.
 2. You’ll be redirected to the configuration page of the new app.
 3. Note that the new app is created with default name **Untitled Application 1**.
 4. Rename it to **Catalog Dashboard**.